NY1105/Backtester-with-Django/README.md

     This backtester is created and used for academic and research purposes, which could be further developed and be used for financial purposes.
     This backtester does not intend to make a recommendation or suggestion to anyone on making financial decision.
     This backtester is created by Elvis Lam and Nicholas Yan, under supervision of Paul Lam.
-     Forex Forest Algorithmic Trading (Grand Waye HK Limited) has the full ownership.